 - The Donor's first preference is that the recipient(s) is an African-American female student, with second preference of a female student from an underrepresented population.
 Adell Y. Smith established this endowed scholarship with appreciation to HANYS (Healthcare Association of NYS) for her 28 years of service, to encourage students toward leadership roles, and to promote diversity within healthcare and healthcare management.

 - Awarded to a University at Albany student with demonstrated financial need, with preference given to public health majors.

 - Awarded to students who demonstrate academic excellence.

-- Awarded to an MPH or MS student entering their second year.
+- Awarded to an entering student in epidemiology.

 - Established in honor of Dr. Gus Birkhead, Deputy Commissioner and Director of the Office of Public Health, New York State Department of Health, for the purpose of promoting academic excellence in public health.

 - The scholarship seeks to support a student with a strong passion for public service.